 Short-term investors can make quick money by making a fresh position right before a scheduled buyback.
-Short term investor can start accumulating stocks when buyback is announce/approve of the company.
-Retail Investors are allowed to tender max of Rs 2 lakhs in buyback process.
-Usually the buyback price of stock is 10 to 15% higher than the market price.
+The short-term investor can start accumulating stocks when buyback is announced/approve of the company.
+Retail Investors are allowed to tender a max of Rs 2 lakhs in the buyback process.
+Usually, the buyback price of the stock is 10 to 15% higher than the market price.
 Still, you need to carefully consider the offer price, before tendering your shares under buybacks, because you stand to gain only if the buyback offer price is significantly higher than the prevailing market price and the quantum of the buyback amount is substantial.
 Remember, you need to pay 15% tax on the short term capital gain.

-15 % of the buyback shares are bought back from retail investors and 85% is reserved for non retails investor which includes promoters, MF, FII, DII etc. In most of the recent buybacks, retail portion in under subscribed, leading to 100% acceptance ratio.
+15 % of the buyback shares are bought back from retail investors and 85% is reserved for the non-retail investor which includes promoters, MF, FII, DII, etc. In most of the recent buybacks, the retail portion is under-subscribed, leading to a 100% acceptance ratio.

-When a company announces the number of shares they want to buy back, Of which 15% is only bought back from small investors with less that 2 lakh worth of holding.
-But as a lot of people who are aware of buyback offer, many retail investors start accumulating shares of the company before the buyback date in announced.
-So it is a possibility that the number of shares held by small investor could be more than 15%.
-In such case, due to over subscription of shares, proportionate buy back happens.
+When a company announces the number of shares they want to buy back, Of which 15% is only bought back from small investors with less than 2 lakh worth of holding.
+But like a lot of people who are aware of the buyback offer, many retail investors start accumulating shares of the company before the buyback date is announced.
+So it is a possibility that the number of shares held by the small investor could be more than 15%.
+In such a case, due to the over-subscription of shares, proportionate buyback happens.
 So there are chances that only 50% or 30% would be brought back and you would end up holding the rest.